UW-INFO442-SP23/Sustainable-Goats/README.md

-The published site can be viewed here: https://sustainable-goat.vercel.app/
+**The published site can be viewed here**: https://sustainable-goat.vercel.app/

 ## Our Mission